 Then, in 1984 I discovered that in Singapore, there was no black dog beer, neither was there the bulldog logo; instead the bottles wore a label which had an Alsatian-like dog with a big red tongue sticking out.
 The locals called it “Ang Zit Kau” (meaning red-tongue dog).
 Never mind the change of doggies, the oval label said it was brewed in the same brewery in Malaysia!

-The dogs are gone now, replaced solely by the Harp as the product brand.
+The dogs are gone now, replaced solely by the Harp as the product brand — though the logo underwent half-a-dozen facelifts as the years wore on.
 Guinness is still harping on the same brew, I guess.

 Back in the 60s, Ovaltine and Milo were the two rather “classy” beverages and they ran head-to-head.
 Whenever a guest came avisiting to our humble abodes, a cup of one of these hot drinks would be served.